s1syphus/teammaze/README.txt

 -on a mac, go to system preferences -> network -> Select your current web device -> The ip address listed in the description under status : connected

-2. Edit this line in this file and add the ip addres
+2. In the code of MazeGUI.java search for the comment // Change IP Here // -Edit this line in this file and add the ip address -If your port number is different than 8888 replace it with your apache Port Number.

 3. You're app now connects to the database

+After all this is complete you can run the program.